Rappahannock Institute for Lifelong Learning

 Instructor: Gail Wilson Kenna

 Gail Wilson Kenna taught college and university classes for decades in foreign countries and in the United States.
-A published author of four books, a 2012 Bread Loaf Writers’ Conference scholarship winner, Kenna is the Creative Nonfiction judge for the Soul Keats literary competition in San Francisco, now in its 28th year.
+A published author of four books, Kenna most recently won second place in the National League of Pen Women Vinnie Ream competition.
+She is also a 2012 Bread Loaf Writers’ Conference scholarship winner and the Creative Nonfiction judge for the Soul Keats literary competition in San Francisco, now in its 28th year.
 Since moving to the Northern Neck in 2004, she has taught numerous writing and literature courses for RILL.

 Instructor: Laura Anne Brooks